 If we are more sedentary, or we have a diet high in saturated fats and heavy in proteins or we aren’t drinking enough water and/or have had a lot of exposure to toxins over our lifetime, then yes indeed, we need to focus on our lymphatic system.

 All hormones, nutrients and waste products going to and from the cells deep in our tissues, must pass through the interstitial or extracellular matrix.
 This depends on a reliable, functioning lymphatic system.
 If the lymphatic channels cannot remove toxins properly, no hormone, no gene, no enzyme, and no molecule is going to work optimally, and there will be deposition of waste products into the tissues.
-This is why many of you begin to feel bloated, experience tissue swelling and cellulite increases.
-As well, if your legs are aching – as mine used to, then I want you to love your lymphatic system with Darryl’s workout below.
-Have fun!
+This is why many of you begin to feel bloated, experience tissue swelling and cellulite increases as you move through menopause.

-It would be my privilege to help you understand that menopause is the gateway to our biological ageing and as such, we need to know how to turn around our health.
+It would be my privilege to help you understand that menopause is the gateway to our biological ageing and as such, we need to know how to turn around our health at this important stage of life.

 Inoue, K., Maruoka, H. (2017).
 Effects of simplified lymph drainage on the